hocinebib/PyGifScreenshot/README.md

 * Linux :
 The code has only been tested on Ubuntu.

-### Browser :
-The code has only been tested with firefox.

 ### Python packages :
 In order to be able to run this code of course you need to have python3 but also some python packages :